Inf2-FDS/FDS-S1-03-data-representation-01/README.md

-# 15 September 2025: Please note that this lab is being revised - please come back in Week 3!
+# 27 September 2025: This lab has been replaced by https://github.com/Inf2-FDS/FDS-S1-03-visualisation-exploratory-data-analysis.git

 # FDS Labs